evanthegrayt/cdc/README.md

 I don't like this method either, as it just pollutes your environment.
 In my opinion, the less aliases, the better.
 Also, you now have to remember an alias for each repository. `cdc` solves this issue with its tab-completion.

+### Why the name "cdc"?
+I wanted something fast to type that wasn't already a command or builtin.
+You already type `cd` a million times a day, and your finger is already on the
+<kbd>c</kbd> key.
+You can't get much faster.

 ## Installation
 ### oh-my-zsh